mochi-hpc/mofka/docs/usage/installation.rst

 --------------------

 Mofka will be built with Python support by default.
-This Python support provides not just a Python-based client API for Mofka, but also a command-line interface to manage deployments.
+This Python support provides not just a Python-based client API for Mofka, but also a command-line interface, :code:`mofkactl`, to manage deployments.
 It is therefore recommended to keep this option on.
 Should you wish to disable it, simply install `mofka~python`.